razshare/frizzante-docs/docs/views.md

 Views are `.svelte` files located under `lib/components/views`.

 !!! warning
-    This is not just a convention, tit's a requirement; views must be located under `lib/components/views`.
+    This is not just a convention, it's a requirement; views must be located under `lib/components/views`.

 Here's an example of a view located at `lib/components/views/Welcome.svelte`